Topological Antenna: A Non-Classical Beam-Steering Micro-Antenna Based on Spin Injection from a Topological Insulator: Results and Discussion

 \subsection{Electromagnetic spectrum}

 We measured the spectra of the electromagnetic radiation emitted by the samples in an AMS-5701 anechoic chamber with a noise floor of -120 dbm.
+All measurements are done at room temperature.
 The detector was a polarization-sensitive horn antenna and a spectrum analyzer was connected to it to measure the spectrum of the received emission.
-The sample was placed at a distance of 81 cm from the horn antenna to ensure that we are always measuring the far-field radiation at the excitation frequency (1-10 GHz).
+The sample was placed at a distance of 81 cm from the horn antenna to ensure that we are always measuring the far-field radiation at the excitation frequency (3-10 GHz).
 The input power from the alternating current source was set to 15 dbm (31 mW).
 In Fig. \ref{fig:spectrum}, we show the spectra for two different placements of the detecting horn antenna with respect to the sample [see the inset of the figure for the horn antenna placement], when the alternating charge current frequency is 3.4 GHz.
 These two spectra are very similar confirming the expectation that the {\it spectrum} (i.e., the frequency components of the emitted radiation) should have no directional dependence.

-The detected radiation is of course not solely due to emission from the nanomagnets (i.e., the oscillating magnetic dipoles), but also has contributions from extraneous sources of radiation, such as the contact pads and wiring.
+The electromagnetic radiation detected by the horn antenna is of course not solely due to emission from the nanomagnets, but also has contributions from extraneous sources of radiation, such as the contact pads and wiring.
 In an attempt to separate out the extraneous contributions, we fabricated two sets of samples that are otherwise nominally identical, except one has the nanomagnets and the other does not.
 We call the latter ``control sample'' and measure the spectrum of the radiation it emits for comparison with that of the real sample which contains the nanomagnets.
 In Fig. \ref{fig:spectrum} we show the measured spectra for both the real and the control sample.
+At 3.4 GHz, the power received from the real sample is a few dBm larger than that from the control sample, which hints at the fact that the nanomagnets are radiating electromagnetic waves.